michelled/weavly.org/src/activities/dancing-to-the-beat.md

   ### Environment

-  Any environment with enough space for dance movements and tolerance for music
+  Any environment with space for dance movements and tolerance for music

   ### Support